FagnerMartinsBrack/medium-watcher/src/notification-targets/README.md

 ### How to add a new Notification Target

+Here's an example commit that I used to implement the `email` Notification Target: https://github.com/FagnerMartinsBrack/medium-watcher/commit/306a3448d64adbf81f44d42b0fd6c53db05d9269

 To add a new target, create a new folder with the name of the target and a file called `attach-listeners.mjs` which is the entry point that exports a function using ES Module `export default` syntax.
 The function accepts the singleton `EventEmitter` instance.

 ```javascript